StefTN/cldemo-vagrant_quagga/README.md

     # extended: includes exit leaves, an edge device, and a simulated internet node
     vagrant up

-The full reference topology provisions 16 devices totalling 8 GB of memory.
+The extended reference topology provisions 16 devices totalling 8 GB of memory.
 To reduce the memory load, you can run `python build-topology topology-extended-lite.json`, which will create VX instances with 256 MB of RAM instead of 512 GB, bringing the total to 6 GB.
 The 'lite' topology can be used for many of the Ansible